PacktWorkshops/The-Vue-Workshop/Chapter08/Exercise8.04/README.md

-# Exercise8.04: Adding an 'organisation' field with Vuex
+# Exercise8.04: Adding an 'organization' field with Vuex

 ## Project setup